Renters’ Rights Bill guide

 • A Tribunal cannot set rent above the landlord’s proposal and no backdating is allowed.

-Note: Existing agreements made before the Bill becomes law will have a transition period.
+Note: Existing agreements made before the Act guidelines are introduced will have a transition period.
 Rents already paid in advance are unlikely to be required to be refunded, but future payments will need to comply with the new rules.

-Landlords and Letting Agents must advertise properties with a stated rent and cannot solicit or accept bids above that amount.
+Landlords and Letting Agents must advertise properties with a specific rent and cannot invite or accept bids that exceed the amount advertised.

 Rent in Advance